 Zoorob, M. J., Park, J. N., Kral, A. H., Lambdin, B. H., & del Pozo, B. (2024).
 Drug decriminalization, fentanyl, and fatal overdoses in Oregon.
 JAMA Network Open, 7(9), e2431612

-We enjoyed it for half a day and could have spent a full day easily.
-We drove past the Trailblazers stadium then went to Portland’s Outdoors Store that has classic western workwear and found ourselves trying on fancy cowboy hats and boots.
-The staff were amused by our amusement and played along.
+We enjoyed Portland for half a day and could have spent a full day easily.
+We drove past the Trailblazers stadium, then went to Portland’s Outdoors Store, which sells classic western workwear, and found ourselves trying on fancy cowboy hats and boots.
+The staff were so nice, amused by our amusement, and played along.

 Powell’s City of Books, the world’s largest new and used independent bookstore that takes up a whole city block, was the next worthy stop.
 I wanted to stay in this marvelous place for days, but the kids were done in 15 minutes.
 Stump Town Coffee gave us the needed caffeine boost.
 I’m a fan of their intricately tiled red bathroom.

 We heard that Voodoo Donuts is a tourist trap, so we skipped the long line and were advised to go to Pipps Original Doughnuts.
 On the way, we drove down SE Hawthorne Blvd – I would have enjoyed exploring unique shops and restaurants with more time.
-At Pipps, my kids expected something more traditional like long johns and sprinkles but instead they were the kind parents used to make in the 80s with real ingredients, made right in front of you; unique and melt-in-your-mouth delicious.
-After donuts, I got excited about the surrounding neighborhood with its cute and other-worldly homes.
+At Pipps, my kids expected something more traditional, like long johns and sprinkles, but instead they were the kind parents used to make in the 80s with real ingredients, made right in front of you; unique and melt-in-your-mouth delicious.
+After donuts, I got excited about the surrounding neighborhood with its cute, otherworldly homes.

 Exploring the waterfalls along the Columbia River Gorge was astonishing.